 I made a new Nylon peg (similar to the newer replacement tops) to replace the older style pivot screw, then JB Welded everything back together.
 In this process, I tried to replace this cover with another newer type off a 1989 6 hp that had the rear idle needle jet.
 By plugging and sealing that hole I tried to use my front needle.
 Did not work.
 The motor ran and idled down decently, but no matter how much I tried to adjust the needle in or out, it ran the same, so I had to assume the covers and needles need to be matching each other, with my needle being shorter.

-OK, I bought the late cover #0337833 at $12.99, which fit, BUT my old needle is short and will not bottom out allowing the idle to be adjusted.
+OK, I bought the late cover #0337833 at $12.99, which fit, BUT my old needle was short and would not bottom out allowing the idle to be adjusted.
 Ordered and installed newer needle gasket and needle seal, but for some reason the motor does not want to idle down like it used to no matter what I do to rectify it.
 Possibly because of standardization, where all these new top parts are the same for both the 9.9 and 15hp. ???

 Now if you get a new needle, or even just install a new needle seal, this seal is rubber and unless you smear some Vaseline on the needle threads, (even if you do) it may be so tight, that when reinstalling the outer adjustment knob, that the serrations inside the knob will strip out when you try to adjust it.
 Time for a new knob also.

 Now an update on this new cover utilizing the plastic peg for the pivot of the carburetor roller arm.
 Be sure you use the right O-Ring retainer on this peg, (#33 in the illustration above).
 If it does not secure the arm, (or becomes broken) you will get erratic idling, hard starting and no top end speed because the carburetor arm is disconnected.
 If you need to replace this O-Ring, a well stocked hardware store may have them in a size of 3/16" ID X 5/16" OD.